How to Automatically Apply a Coupon on Payment Forms

 We also have a guide that shines more light on why WPForms is rated so highly on Trustpilot.

-Create Your Coupon Code Form Now
+Create your Coupon Code Now

 Ready to build your form?
 Get started today with the easiest WordPress form builder plugin.
 WPForms Pro includes lots of free templates and offers a 14-day money-back guarantee.